Report on P.E.I. public schools recommends 5 school closures

 The report recommends completing what it calls a Category II study of the schools of Kinkora, Three Oaks, Bluefield and Kensington families "to investigate improving transportation of students and school utilization.

-"This study should investigate the merits of rezoning Garde 10-12 students to Three Oaks Senior High, Kensington Intermediate Senior High and/or Bluefield High," it says.
+"This study should investigate the merits of rezoning Grade 10-12 students to Three Oaks Senior High, Kensington Intermediate Senior High and/or Bluefield High," it says.

 Montague